testinfected/concourse-dcind-gradle/README.md

 - Passes through `--garden-mtu` from the parent Gardian container if `--mtu` is not specified in `DOCKER_OPTS`.
 - Sets `--data-root /scratch/docker` to bypass the graph filesystem if `--data-root` is not specified in `DOCKER_OPTS`.

-On top of karlkfi/concourse-dcind, this image:
+On top of karlkfi/concourse-dcind, these images:

 - Includes Gradle for projects on the JVM
 - Preloads all Concourse images in OCI format that are inputs to the Job